WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 Why are plugins necessary for WordPress sites?

-Despite the fact that the WordPress core provides a powerful publishing platform, it is the plugins that have made WordPress the most popular website builder in the world.
+Even though the WordPress core provides a powerful publishing platform, the plugins have made WordPress the most popular website builder in the world.

 The total number of WordPress plugins accessible has expanded over time.
 At the time of writing, the official WordPress plugins directory contained around 54,000 free WordPress plugins.

-Aside from these free plugins, there are many more premium WordPress plugins available for purchase from third-party firms and developers.
+Aside from these free plugins, many more premium WordPress plugins are available for purchase from third-party firms and developers.

-Plugins can help you enhance SEO, increase security, manage users, and do a variety of other things.
+Plugins can help you enhance SEO, increase security, manage users, and do various other things.
 It would be tough to build your business if you did not use WordPress plugins on your website.

 The issue of too many plugins